Integrate Fortinet FortiGate with Red Canary

 For example, Fortinet FortiGuard labels our collector as “Category: Meaningless Content” which may be configured to be ignored by customer's config.

-1. From your Fortinet Fortigate command line, enter the following command: diag log test
+1. From your Fortinet FortiGate command line, enter the following command: diag log test

 2. This should generate a number of different test logs.
 This will be enough to get some data sent to Red Canary.